snd-sweden/national-pid-recommendations-for-research/pid/landscape-analysis/publications.md

 The final and unique part of the NBN comes after any namespaces, making up a full NBN such as `urn:nbn:se:lnu:diva-100838`.
 The target object may be accessed through a resolver for URN:NBN such as: <https://nbn-resolving.org/urn:nbn:se:lnu:diva-100838>

-In Sweden, URN:NBN sub-namespaces for `urn:nbn:se` are [assigned by The Royal Library (KB)](https://www.kb.se/isbn-och-utgivning/urnnbn.html).
+In Sweden, URN:NBN sub-namespaces for `urn:nbn:se` are [assigned by the National Library of Sweden (KB)](https://www.kb.se/isbn-och-utgivning/urnnbn.html).

 ## Identifiers for preprints and manuscripts